This article is part of The Ascender, the Highrise platform for articles and resources.

 Most members will respect the confidential nature of coaching sessions, but there is a risk that confidential information might leak out.

-5. Limited depth
+5. Limited Depth

 With time constraints and multiple participants, it can be challenging for the coach to delve deeply into each person’s issues.